Procedure for approval to change the charging structure of an approved Personal Retirement Savings Account (PRSA) product

 If the Authority is satisfied that all requested information has been received and is complete, as detailed above, the Authority will notify the provider by email or in writing that the change to the existing product has been approved.

-The Authority will aim to notify the provider within 10 working days of receipt of the complete requested information.
+The Authority will aim to notify the provider within 10 working days of receipt of the requested information.
+Note that where queries arise or all of the required information is not readily available to the Authority, the timeline for consideration may be longer.

 Step 3

-After the charging structure change has been implemented, the provider must send to the Authority:
+After the new charging structure has been implemented, the provider must send to the Authority:

-• confirmation that relevant marketing material has been amended;
+- confirmation that relevant marketing materials have been amended;

-• confirmation that in the case of an increase in the number or amounts of charges, consumers to whom the change in charging structure applies have received an updated Statement of Reasonable Projection outlining the amended charges (under section 112(4) of the Act, in the case of an increase in the number or amounts of charges, this is required within 7 days of the changes coming into effect); and
+- confirmation that in the case of an increase in the number or amount of charges, consumers to whom the change in charging structure applies have received an updated Statement of Reasonable Projection outlining the amended charges (under section 112(4) of the Act, in the case of an increase in the number or amounts of charges, this is required within 7 days of the changes coming into effect), and

 Step 4